 “EK” JSON is modeled after the Elastic Search JSON format, where a complete JSON object is found on each line of the output.

-Kismet supports ekjson on any REST UI which returns a vector/list/array of results.
-The results will be the same as standard JSON, however each item in the list will be a discrete JSON object.
+Kismet supports ekjson on any REST endpoint which returns a vector/list/array of results.

 “Pretty” JSON is optimized for human readability and includes metadata fields describing what Kismet knows about each field in the JSON response.
 For more information, see the previous section,

 Exploring the REST system.